awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-models-gs.md

 }
 ```

-These models create the properties, states, actions, and capabilities, as well as the two devices that contain these other entities\.
+These models create the properties, states, actions, and capabilities, and the two devices that contain these other entities\.

 ## Step 2\.
 Upload the Entity Definitions<a name="iot-tg-models-gs-step2"></a>

 After you have finished writing the entity definitions that compose your flow, you upload the definitions to your private namespace\.
-You can do this in two ways, by using the `UploadEntityDefinitions` API or by using the AWS IoT Things Graph console\.
+You can do this in two ways, by using the `UploadEntityDefinitions` API and the CLI or by using the AWS IoT Things Graph console\.

 ### Upload the Entity Definition \(CLI\)<a name="iot-tg-models-gs-cli"></a>